therustymate/NGP/README.md

 The NGP compiler has successfully mapped the `msfvenom` payload and bypassed antivirus detection (EDR **not** tested).

+The NGP compiler only provides metadata and is intentionally designed not to include a dropper that reconstructs and loads the actual shellcode.

 <del>NGP and the NGP compiler are currently under development, and **this document addresses theoretical concepts only.**</del>

 Created by @therustymate